robbrucks/linux-academy-ex280/README.md

        oc status
        oc describe all

 ### Perform the following steps only on the *MASTER* node

 ### Perform the following steps as the **ROOT** user

-1. Add the following to `/etc/sysconfig/iptables` so you can run NFS from the master for PVs
+1. Modify the saved iptables only, since the running iptables is controlled by OKD

        sed -i '/^COMMIT/i -A OS_FIREWALL_ALLOW -p tcp -m state --state NEW -m tcp --dport 111 -j ACCEPT' /etc/sysconfig/iptables sed -i '/^COMMIT/i -A OS_FIREWALL_ALLOW -p udp -m state --state NEW -m udp --dport 111 -j ACCEPT' /etc/sysconfig/iptables